-We are Hope4Cancer Institute and these beautiful people have all been patients of ours.
+We are Hope4Cancer Treatment Centers and these beautiful people have all been patients of ours.

 Each individual is important to us, and we truly desire to see each and every person receive the best cancer treatment available.
 We believe that there is much more to cancer treatment than large doses of chemotherapy and radiation and surgery.
 We believe that cancer is not a death sentence.
 We believe you should understand this disease and your treatment options before getting pushed into a treatment that may be of little benefit or sometimes actually contribute to a recurrence of the disease.
 We believe cancer is a multi-factorial disease and your bodies best chance is with targeted non-toxic cancer therapies, a fortified immune system, full spectrum nutrition, detoxification, oxygenation, eliminating microbes and emotional and spiritual strength.